intrbiz/bergamot-site/src/main/views/docs/user/config/guide.md

 Most infrastructures have many hosts which follow similar patterns, be it lots of web servers or lots of generic Linux servers.
 As such it makes sense to define templates for each of these patterns.
 Apply these templates to individual hosts and avoid duplicating configuration.
-Remember a host can inheirt from multiple templates, and remember that services are inheirted from templates.
+Remember a host can inherit from multiple templates, and remember that services are inherited from templates.

 ## FAQ